-Rosemary is susceptible to whitefly and spider mite.
-Keep an eye out for these pests and apply least-toxic, natural pest controls, when necessary.
+Rosemary is susceptible to whitefly and spider mites.
+Keep an eye out for these pests and apply least-toxic, natural pest controls when necessary.
 Damp conditions will encourage botrytis rot.
 Remove infected plants to prevent spread of the disease.

-Note: Rosemary is said to deter bean beetles, cabbage moth, and carrot rust fly.
+Note: Rosemary is a good companion plant and is said to deter bean beetles, cabbage moth and carrot rust fly.